Which action allows an administrator to restore a virtual machine to a previous state?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-To restore a virtual machine to a previous state, reverting to the latest snapshot is the most effective action.
-When a snapshot is taken, it captures the current state of the VM at that specific point in time, including its configuration, memory, and virtual disk data.
-Reverting to the latest snapshot allows the administrator to undo any changes that have occurred since that snapshot was taken, effectively bringing the VM back to that prior state.
+To restore a virtual machine to a previous state, the action that allows this is to revert to the latest snapshot.
+When a snapshot is taken, it captures the current state of the virtual machine, including its memory, disk, and device state.
+Reverting to the latest snapshot brings the virtual machine back to exactly how it was at the moment the snapshot was created.

 Subscribe